athomasq/athomasq.github.io/categories/writing/writing.md

 All my new writing can be found at [Pivotal](https://pivotal.substack.com/about), a newsletter of long-form essays on data, markets, investing, technology, startups and more.
 It's good; [subscribe!](https://pivotal.substack.com/about)

 I've collected some of older essays on this page.
 I've also linked to some of my Twitter threads.
+Popular articles are marked with a ✅.
 Enjoy!

 ----